-A comprehensive email marketing sequence can increase lead generation and enhance brand awareness.
+A comprehensive HVAC email marketing sequence can increase lead generation and enhance brand awareness.
 As a result, drip emails should be a part of every HVAC marketing campaign.

 AC companies can benefit from email marketing in 2022.
 If properly executed, emails help reach new customers and preserve existing ones.
 HVAC Webmasters details the best email marketing strategies for heating and cooling businesses this year in the following guide.

 HVAC Email Marketing Goals